Mohamed Ali Al Shorafa Al Hammadi

 Al Shorafa illustrates how regulatory gatekeeping in a centralized state can be concentrated in a single individual whose seats span the registration, oversight, and listing functions that external sovereign-linked vehicles must traverse.
 The structural feature is durable: connector roles outlast any specific principal or transaction.

 Mohamed Ali Al Shorafa Al Hammadi is an Emirati public official who concurrently chairs or leads multiple Abu Dhabi and UAE federal institutions governing securities listings, regulated financial entities, and inward investment.
-According to public roster data compiled in 2025, he serves as Chairman of the Abu Dhabi Securities Exchange (ADX), Chairman of the UAE Securities and Commodities Authority (SCA, the federal securities regulator), Vice Chairman of the Abu Dhabi Global Market (ADGM, the English-common-law financial free zone), Chairman of Hub71 (the Abu Dhabi technology accelerator operated under Sheikh Tahnoon bin Zayed Al Nahyan's Mubadala vehicle), Head of the Abu Dhabi Investment Office (ADIO), Chairman of the Department of Municipalities and Transport (DMT, from 2023), Chairman of Etihad Aviation Group, Chairman of the Abu Dhabi Housing Authority, and a member of the Abu Dhabi Executive Council 1.
+Public roster data compiled in 2025 lists him as Chairman of the Abu Dhabi Securities Exchange (ADX), Chairman of the UAE Securities and Commodities Authority (SCA, the federal securities regulator), Vice Chairman of the Abu Dhabi Global Market (ADGM, the English-common-law financial free zone), Chairman of Hub71 (the Abu Dhabi technology accelerator operated under Sheikh Tahnoon bin Zayed Al Nahyan's Mubadala vehicle), Head of the Abu Dhabi Investment Office (ADIO), Chairman of the Department of Municipalities and Transport (DMT, from 2023), Chairman of Etihad Aviation Group, Chairman of the Abu Dhabi Housing Authority, and a member of the Abu Dhabi Executive Council 1.

 The combination of seats places Al Shorafa at the intersection of the three regulatory gateways through which Abu Dhabi-domiciled investment vehicles enter US-facing markets: ADGM registration, SCA federal oversight, and ADX listing 1.
-Cross-reference of Round 6 findings indicates that vehicles in the Tahnoon-controlled cluster, including Aryam Investment 1 and RGH1 Investment SPV RSC Ltd (the majority shareholder of G42 via Royal Group), are registered in ADGM 12.
-According to February 2026 reporting summarized in the investigation findings, Aryam Investment 1 is the UAE entity that purchased 49% of World Liberty Financial for $500 million in the days before the January 2025 presidential inauguration 34.
+Vehicles in the Tahnoon-controlled cluster, including Aryam Investment 1 and RGH1 Investment SPV RSC Ltd (the majority shareholder of G42 via Royal Group), are registered in ADGM 12.
+Per February 2026 reporting, Aryam Investment 1 is the UAE entity that purchased 49% of World Liberty Financial for $500 million in the days before the January 2025 presidential inauguration 34.

-Analysis of the Round 6 meta-synthesis indicates that Al Shorafa is one of five UAE structural connectors identified in the Tahnoon-cluster, alongside Sheikh Tahnoon bin Zayed Al Nahyan, Khaldoon Khalifa Al Mubarak, Sultan Ahmed Bin Sulayem, and Essa Kazim 5.
-Cross-reference of the same synthesis indicates that, within the upgraded three-pillar model of UAE sovereign capital deployment, Al Shorafa occupies what the synthesis labels the regulatory layer — distinct from the sovereign-fund layer (ADIA, Mubadala, and the L'IMAD consolidation under Khaled bin Mohamed bin Zayed) and the US-listing layer occupied by Essa Kazim via his Nasdaq Inc board seat through Borse Dubai, as described in the synthesis 5.
+Within the wider Tahnoon-linked network, cross-reference of the findings places Al Shorafa among five UAE officials whose seats function as structural connectors, alongside Sheikh Tahnoon bin Zayed Al Nahyan, Khaldoon Khalifa Al Mubarak, Sultan Ahmed Bin Sulayem, and Essa Kazim 5.
+Read against UAE sovereign-capital structure, examination of the seats places his roles in a regulatory layer distinct from the sovereign-fund layer (ADIA, Mubadala, and the L'IMAD consolidation under Khaled bin Mohamed bin Zayed) and from the US-listing layer occupied by Essa Kazim, who holds a Nasdaq Inc board seat through Borse Dubai 5.
 As of May 2026 his concurrent oversight roles across ADX, SCA, and ADGM remain in place 1.

 Institutional Roles